Kaisaan/lostkefin/README.md

 - [SnowyAria](https://bsky.app/profile/snowyaria.bsky.social) - Helping with patch creation
 - [Eight Mansions Translations](https://github.com/Eight-Mansions) - Specifically folks in their [Discord Server](https://discord.gg/bewGNtm) for offering hacking assistance, advice, and support
 - [Haroohie Translation Club](https://haroohie.club/) - Specifically folks in their [Discord Server](https://discord.gg/nesRSbpeFM) for offering hacking assistance, advice, and support
+- [refint/games](https://refint.games/) - Letting me try out the Network Test version for the remaster of *Ys vs. Trails in the Sky: Alternative Saga*
+- [Guild Loot Shop](https://bracerguild.com/) - Hosting a giveaway for some free prints of *Ys vs. Trails* in which I won (and also giving me a free mug after shipping issues)
 - Dragon for scanning the game's manual
-- My friend Armaan for introducing me to the world of *Ys*, also the biggest Lost Kefin fan so I'm doing this for him
+- My friend Armaan for introducing me to the world of *Ys*, also the (now second) biggest Lost Kefin fan so I'm doing this for him
-- Sugunii for giving me motivation to play more *Ys*
+- Sugunii for giving me motivation to play more *Ys* (leading me to playing Ys 5 and wanting to translate *Lost Kefin*)
+- Taito for making this game (with other companies)
 - Nihon Falcom for making the wonderful *Ys* series